The Holy Art of Skepticism

 Even more clear is this mind-bending image from reddit.

-Now, if it were just optical illusions you’d be forgiven for thinking that these are fun little party tricks.
-And hey, I love a good optical illusion as much as the next person, but that’s not the point.
+This is a huge deal.
+This isn’t a huge deal because you might get it wrong, it’s a huge deal because you can’t see it right.
 The point is that even when I know the optical illusion, I cannot unsee it.
-My brain interprets signals in a such a way that I see impossible things. even when I know better.
+My brain interprets signals in such a way that I see impossible things. even when I know better.

 When it is the middle of the night and you see a shadowy figure on the chair in your room, your brain does not speak rationality and dispassion.
 It defaults to caution, and tells you that the shape is a threat—even when it is just laundry that you probably should have folded the day before.
-We have, all of us, awoken to a noise and made our peace (it’s been a good run, but now the murderer is here) only to drift off to sleep and awaken in the morning refreshed and none the worse for wear.
+We have, all of us, awoken to a things-that-go-bump-in-the-dark noise and made our final peace with the universe (it’s been a good run, but now the murderer is here) only to drift off to sleep and awaken in the morning refreshed and none the worse for wear.
+And why?
+Because 50,000 years ago, my ancestor was next to his buddy and we both thought we saw something shadowy in a cave, and my ancester ran and my ancester’s buddy was dinner for a hungry bear.
+My very cautious genes get passed on.
+Buddy boy’s do not.

 (There are plenty of ways to find your blindspot—I prefer the wiggle-your-thumb method, but the above is pretty good too.
 This is the cross-and-circle method from visionaryeyecare.com: “Cover your LEFT eye and stare at the cross with your RIGHT eye.
 Now SLOWLY move towards the computer screen while still staring at the cross with your RIGHT eye.
 At somewhere around 10-14 inches from the computer screen – the black circle will disappear and the area where the black circle was…will now be all white – this is your BLIND SPOT.”)